By Alyse Bacine

 Historical Context

-The practice of healing is as ancient as humanity itself.
-Archaeological evidence suggests that healing practices existed in prehistoric communities, with designated individuals as intermediaries between the physical and spiritual realms.
+Healing traditions date back to humanity's earliest civilizations.
+Archaeological evidence reveals specialized healing roles in prehistoric communities, with designated individuals as intermediaries between physical and spiritual realms.

 Types of Healers